Supritha-Amudhu/SocketProgramming/README.md

 7. Enter message and hit enter.

 Steps to option 3 - Get my messages:
-1. In a terminal window, compile and run server.c.
+1. In a terminal window, compile and run Server.c.
-2. In a new terminal window, compile and run main.c.
+2. In a new terminal window, compile and run Client.c.
 3. Select option 0.
 4. Enter Username and password.
 Wait for validation.
 5. After validation, choose option 3.
 6. View your list of messages.

 Steps to option 4 - Initiate a chat with my friend:
-1. In a terminal window, compile and run server.c.
+1. In a terminal window, compile and run Server.c.
-2. In a new terminal window, compile and run main.c.
+2. In a new terminal window, compile and run Client.c.
 3. Select option 0.
 4. Enter Username and password.
 Wait for validation.
 5. After validation, choose option 4.